fortunejuggle/src/docs/lpic2.211.1.md

 Sendmail emulation layer commands

-mailq

-newaliases Since Sendmail has been the de facto mail delivery standard on Unix-like systems for years, replacements like Postfix have felt compelled to implement sendmail emulation layer commands in order to maintain compatibility with outside programs.
+Since Sendmail has been the de facto mail delivery standard on Unix-like systems for years, replacements like Postfix have felt compelled to implement sendmail emulation layer commands in order to maintain compatibility with outside programs.
 That is to say that